Baba Sampana

-Baba Sampana (born 14 December 1991) is a Ghanaian professional footballer who plays as a goalkeeper for the Philippines Football League side Ilocos United F.C. in the Philippines.
+Baba Sampana (born 14 December 1990) is a Ghanaian professional footballer who last played as a goalkeeper for the Philippines Football League side Ilocos United F.C. in the Philippines.

 Club career

 Sampana moved in January 2008 from Shelter Force to Real Sportive, with whom he played one year.
 He then left Real Sportive for Eleven Wise in 2009 and in August 2009 signed for Accra Hearts of Oak SC.

 International career

 Sampana was member of the Ghana U17 national team in 2007 FIFA U-17 World Cup in Korea Republi].
 On 19 August 2008, he was first called for the Ghana U20.